 5 Reasons to Buy Used

-- I love to buy older items.
+Buying older items is awesome.
 Most of my furniture and decor is decades older than I am.
-The old stuff is made well and lasts much longer than what you get in stores today.
+The old stuff is made better and lasts much longer than what you get in stores today.

 Children go through clothes so quickly that there’s a glut of clothes.
 Mention that you need clothes in a certain size and you’re bound to find someone with bags of outgrown outfits.

-It’s another good way to get recommendations from friends you trust.
+It’s good to get recommendations from friends you trust.

 There’s a certain technique to finding your absolute best deal on Craigslist.
 My brother’s a pro, so I’ll let him tell you about it.